 Remember that vulnerability does not have to mean exposing your darkest secrets.
 Bringing up new topics, asking about needs, trying new activities, and sharing success stories all involve vulnerability.
 Adjust accordingly depending on who you’re with.

 - “To be honest, I’m feeling kind of awkward right now, because I don’t know anyone at this party.”

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.

 Many people avoid sharing victory stories out of fear of how people will react.
 We may worry about coming off as arrogant or making others feel bad.
 However, in a world where there is so much bad news, I’m happy to hear about other people’s successes.
 This is another way to deepen a conversation.

 You can start the trend by opening up about personal victories you have experienced and allow others to be excited for you.
 Turn it outward as well by asking others about the things that are going well in their life or what they have accomplished recently.
 Encourage them to share the good and celebrate joyfully with them.

 4. Ask engaging questions.

 Aside from offering your own stories (as suggested in #3), you can also encourage the other person to share by asking them engaging questions.
 Do not settle for comments about the weather.
 Ask people the questions you wish they would ask you.
 Or ask them about something you know they are talented at.
 This allows them to shine and feel good.

 If you’re anything like me, even though you’re an introvert, you still crave connection with others.
 Utilize these four strategies to connect with others in introvert-friendly ways.
-You really can choose to create the meaningful conversations and relationships you want to have.
+You really can choose to create the meaningful relationships you want to have.